CASE STUDIES

-The selection of case studies shown below represents only a few examples of Mack’s medical manufacturing services and how they have helped customers resolve challenges and move product to market.
-It is not intended to provide a comprehensive listing of Mack’s involvement in any industry.
+The selection of Mack Molding Case Studies shown below represents only a few examples of the Company’s medical manufacturing services and how they have helped customers resolve challenges and move product to market.
+It is not intended to provide a comprehensive listing of Mack’s Molding’s involvement in any industry or all the information on medical case studies available.

 The Challenge

-- Properly package the new flagship product by reflecting the same branding initiative, so that the Stryker system would be immediately recognizable by OR staff
+• Properly package the new flagship product by reflecting the same branding initiative, so the system would be immediately recognizable by OR staff

-“Time was another challenge,” adds Chris Wartinger, Mack program manager.
+“Time was another challenge,” says Chris Wartinger, Mack Molding Business Unit Director.
 “Cases & trays traditionally are the final piece of the puzzle.
 The design team has to finish the instruments and protocol first, which typically require some last minute tweaking to satisfy user needs.
 Those changes move down the line, impacting the delivery system as well.
 For example, if you make an instrument handle two millimeters larger, then we have to similarly adjust all brackets in all cases & trays, as well as all assembly prints.
 Consequently, we generally develop cases & trays when the rest of the program is 80 percent complete, leaving 100 percent of the work to do in 20 percent of the time.”

 The Solution